- 1 Recommended foods to reduce flatulence

 Some herbs help remove excess gases, reduce intestinal inflammation or prevent the formation of excessive gases.
 Some carminative herbal preparations done with medicinal herbs such as rosemary, fennel, sage, coriander, pepper, etc. help to expel the gases produced by legumes.
 Combine these herbs with the flatulent foods will provide an extra flavor to them and help the person to avoid bloating.

 It is also desirable to drink a herbal tea with some of these herbs after each meal.
-(More information on this type of natural treatment in ” Remedies for flatulence” in the listing above)
+(More information on this type of natural treatment in ” Remedies for flatulence” in the listing below)

 Foods that cause flatulence